projectcalico/calico/master/security/kubernetes-node-ports.md

     - action: Deny
 ```

-#### Allow host local egress traffic
+#### Allow local host egress traffic

 We also need a global network policy to allow egress traffic through each node's external interface.
-Otherwise, when we define host endpoints for those interfaces, no egress traffic will be allowed from local processes (except for traffic that is allowed by the [Failsafe rules](({{site.baseurl}}/{{page.version}}/security/hostendpoint/failsaferules).
+Otherwise, when we define host endpoints for those interfaces, no egress traffic will be allowed from local processes (except for traffic that is allowed by the [Failsafe rules]({{site.baseurl}}/{{page.version}}/security/host-endpoints/failsafe).

 ```
 apiVersion: projectcalico.org/v3